matplotlib/governance/governance.md

 listed on the project website, acknowledging the period during which they were active in the Council.

-The Council reserves the right to eject current Members, other than the PL, if they are deemed to be actively harmful to the project’s well-being, and attempts at communication and conflict resolution have failed, from The Project.
+The Council reserves the right to eject anyone, including the Council Members, from the project's online spaces if they are deemed to be actively harmful to the project’s well-being, and attempts at communication and conflict resolution have failed by a super majority vote.

 ### Conflict of interest